There are signs that that gloomy (at least for those who want to see players elected to the Hall) outlook was/is too pessimistic.

 I hope Jaffe's right, that the electorate is going deeper into the ballot, and that multiple players will be elected.
 If an old-school small-ballot guy like Ruesse is voting for nine, it just may be so.

 But I'm going to have to see it to believe it.
-I still think there's a hardcore group in the BBWAA that wants to lock to door to this entire generation of candidates.
+I still think there's a hardcore group in the BBWAA that wants to lock the door to this entire generation of candidates.